rproskuryakov/rproskuryakov.github.io/content/posts/triton-sentence-transformer.md

 A/B testing, Canary deployments, and more.

-You might also explore KServe, which offers the advantageous feature of scaling deployments down to zero when there is no incoming traffic.
+You might also explore KServe, which offers the helpful feature of scaling deployments down to zero when there is no incoming traffic.

 ## Resources